Section 7: Child Protection Conferences

 Key to these considerations is what is in the child's best interests, informed by the child's wishes and feelings.

 Where the child's needs are complex, inter-agency working will continue to be important.
 Where appropriate, a Child in Need Plan should be drawn up and reviewed at regular intervals, on a multi-agency basis.
-Conference may wish to recommend how often the multi-agency meetings should take place.
+Conference may wish to set the date for the first CIN review meeting and recommend how often the multi-agency meetings should take place.

 In all cases, the conference minutes should record clearly where there is dissent from a conference decision and the reasons why there is this disagreement.

 If a professional considers that a conference decision places a child at risk of significant harm, they must seek advice from their agency's designated person for child protection or manager.
-They should make verbal and written representation to the Conference Chairpseron and if this fails to resolve the issue, then follow the conplaints procedure provided in Section 15.
+They should make verbal and written representation to the Conference Chair copied to an IRO Manager and if this fails to resolve the issue, then follow the complaints procedure provided in Section 15.

 A Pre-birth Child Protection Conference is an Initial Child Protection Conference concerning an unborn child.
-It carries the same status and conveys the same purpose as an Initial Child Protection Conference (LSCB Procedures, Section 9: Unborn child further outlines referral and planning)
+It carries the same status and conveys the same purpose as an Initial Child Protection Conference.

 Those normally invited to an Initial Child Protection Conference must be invited.
 In addition, representatives of the midwifery and relevant neo-natal services should also be invited.